 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information for the year ended December 31, 2022 required by the Bangko Sentral ng Pilipinas (BSP) under Circular No. 1074 and by the Bureau of Internal Revenue (BIR) under Revenue Regulations No. 15-2010 as disclosed in Notes 22 and 23, respectively, to the financial statements is presented for purposes of fling with the BSP and BIR and is not a required part of the basic financial statements.
-Such information is the responsibility of management of the Bank.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The supplementary information required by the Banko Sentral ng Pilipinas (BSP) under Circular No. 1074 and by the Bureau of Internal Revenue under Revenue Regulations No. 15-2010 as disclosed in Note 22 and 23, respectively, to the financial statements is presented for purposes of additional analysis and is not a required part of the basic financial statements in accordance with PFRS.
+Such supplementary information is the responsibility of the management of the Bank.
+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.